Singapore Premier League: Qualification for Asian competitions

 The league's winners qualify for the AFC Champions League 2, the same as the Singapore Cup winners.
 Foreign clubs are ineligible to represent the Football Association of Singapore in AFC continental competitions.
 The qualification spot is given to the next best-placed local club in the league if a foreign club wins any of the two competitions.

-Winners
+Champions

-The league has seen seven clubs win the title since its inception.
-Warriors (formerly Singapore Armed Forces FC) hold the most titles at nine.
+Warriors (formerly Singapore Armed Forces) hold the most titles at nine.
 In 2010, Étoile became the first foreign side to win the competition.